How to calculate overtime pay: guide, formulas and examples

 Do part-time employees qualify for overtime pay?

 Yes.
-Part-time employees qualify for overtime if they work more than 40 hours in a week, regardless of whether they’re normally part time or full time.
+Your part-time employees qualify for overtime if they work more than 40 hours in a week, regardless of whether they are normally part time or full time.

 Can employees waive their right to overtime pay?